Why mouse genetics?

 Why is so much medical research done with mice?
 And what does it mean when scientists talk about a mouse model?

 As different as they appear, humans and mice are surprisingly similar.
-We share more than 95 percent of our genomes and get most of the same diseases, for many of the same genetic reasons.
+We share between 95 and 98 percent of our genomes and get most of the same diseases, for many of the same genetic reasons.
 Therefore, the results of mouse experiments often correlate to human biology.

 In other words, a mouse with a specific disease or condition can serve as a model or stand-in for a human patient with that same disease or condition.
 This allows scientists to conduct experiments that would be ethically impossible in people.
 Such experiments yield insights into human biology that can lead to better diagnosis and treatment of many diseases.